Book Now

 The duiker is also found in Murchison Falls.
 It is small, shy, and tends to hide in bushes when threatened.
 Only the males have short, pointed horns.

 Although antelopes in Murchison Falls are not currently listed as endangered, they face threats such as poaching, loss of habitat, and conflict with humans.
-The Uganda Wildlife Authority, along with other partners, is working hard to protect them through anti-poaching patrols and community-based conservation programs.
+The Uganda Wildlife Authority, along with other partners, is working to protect them through anti-poaching patrols and community-based conservation programs.

 Book Now

-Explore Murchison Falls National Park Safaris in Uganda
+Visit Murchison Falls National Park

-Murchison Falls National Park isn't just the country's largest protected area-it's also the oldest.
-From powerful waterfalls to amazing wildlife sightings, every visit promises something unforgettable.
-Don't wait-start planning your adventure today!
+Murchison Falls National Park is Uganda's largest and oldest protected area.
+From powerful waterfalls to close-up wildlife sightings, every visit brings something worth remembering.
+Start planning your visit today!